aaronpowell/aaronpowell.github.io/src/documents/posts/2015-06-06-Chauffeur-on-uhangout.md

---- cson
+---
   title: "Chauffeur on uHangout"
-date: '2015-06-06'
+  date: "2015-06-06"
-tags: ['umbraco', 'chauffeur']
+  tags:
+    - "umbraco"
+    - "chauffeur"
-description: """I recently talked about Chauffeur and my thoughts on deployments on uHangout.
+  description: "I recently talked about Chauffeur and my thoughts on deployments on uHangout."
-"""
 ---

 Last year I introduced a new tool I've been working on called [Chaffeur]('/posts/2014-06-09-introducing-chauffeur.html') which aims to help deployments in Umbraco.